uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 I don’t even want to open those doors because I don’t know what it would do to me.[^41]

 These two, seemingly irreconcilable, truths are a stark reminder that there are no easy shortcuts to reconciliation.
-The fact that there were few direct exchanges at TRC events between Survivors and former school staff indicates that for many, the time for reconciliation had not yet arrived.
+The fact that there were few direct exchanges at =|TRC=Truth and Reconciliation Commission of Canada= events between Survivors and former school staff indicates that for many, the time for reconciliation had not yet arrived.
 Indeed, for some, it may never arrive.
 At the Manitoba National Event in 2010, Survivor Evelyn Brockwood talked about why it is important to ensure that there is adequate time for healing to occur in the truth and reconciliation process.
 She said,